Code-Institute-Submissions/wedding_site/README.md

 - [Stripe](https://stripe.com/) - allows both private individuals and businesses to accept payments over the Internet

 ## Testing
 Manual testing was undertaken for every feature of the website and satisfactorily passed.

-All code was run through an online validator (https://validator.w3.org/).
+All code was run through an online validator at [w3.org](https://validator.w3.org/).

 ## Hosting
 A live version of this dashboard is hosted [here](https://com-wedding-site.herokuapp.com/) on Heroku.